-The holiday season is in full force once November arrives…and logically, the holiday spirit should have us all in a great mood.
+The holiday season is in full force once November arrives… logically, the holiday spirit should have us all in a great mood.
 Right?
 Not always.

-In fact, while the holidays are a cheerful time for many people, they can also be a very sad, lonely, anxious or depressing time for others.
-That can be the case for a variety of reasons, including the recent death or loss of a loved one — and it may be especially true this year due to illness, stress, isolation, or other life changes caused by the prolonged COVID-19 pandemic.
+In fact, while the holidays are a cheerful time for many people, they can also be a sorrowful, lonely, anxious, or depressing time for others.
+That can be the case for a variety of reasons, including the recent death or loss of a loved one — and it may be especially true due to illness, stress, isolation, or other life changes.

 Let’s take a look at the issue and what you can do if you’re affected by depression during the holiday season.